LairdCP/Attributes/README.md

 The attribute module is a system for saving configuration to non-volatile memory, reporting read-only/run-time parameters, and issuing commands.

+Hash requires gperf.
+It should be installed by Zephyr, but can be installed using chocolatey.

 ## API

 The attribute API is described using OpenRPC in the file attributes.json.